 Frequently asked questions

-How much does it cost to hire a security guard per hour in 2026?+
+How much does a security guard cost per hour in 2026?+

-How much does 24/7 security coverage cost per month?+
+How much does 24/7 security cost per month?+

-Is the cheapest security bid a good deal?+
+Is the cheapest security bid usually the best deal?+

 Share this guide